 At either end of shortcut paths

 On gravel banks or sand and muddy areas

 At river junctions or intersections

 When out looking for otters, please follow to this safety advice:

 Only enter the water if it’s safe to do so

 Avoid rivers in full flood or fast-flowing sections

 Always wash your hands once completed

-Beware of ticks and Lymes disease and consult your doctor should you feel unwell
+Beware of ticks (which can carry Lyme disease) and consult your doctor should you feel unwell